-Easy to make and a total showstopper, this Garlic Butter Shrimp Pasta is perfect for entertaining and at home date nights.
-It’s also great for weeknight family dinners because it’s so quick to make!
-Perfectly cooked al dente pasta tossed together with a flavorful garlic butter, and a hint of lemon are a great compliment to the shrimp.
-I added some chopped spinach for extra veggies, and a bit of parsley for fresh flavor.
-This dish is made with gluten free pasta, but you can use your favorite kind of pasta here, and there’s 2 dairy free options as well.
+Easy to make and a total showstopper, this Garlic Butter Shrimp Pasta is perfect for entertaining and at-home date nights.
+It’s also great for weeknight family dinners because it’s quick to make!
+Perfectly cooked al dente pasta tossed with flavorful garlic butter and a hint of lemon complements the shrimp.
+I added some chopped spinach for extra veggies and some parsley for fresh flavor.
+This dish is made with gluten-free pasta, but you can use your favorite pasta here, and there are two dairy-free options as well.

-Please pass me a large bowl!
-This pasta is so easy and elegant, I love making it for company, and everyone loves it.
-It’s both comfort food and light at the same time, with the fresh flavors and savory garlic butter.
+Please pass me a large bowl of shrimp pasta!
+This dish is so easy and elegant, I love making it for company, and everyone loves it.
+It’s both comfort food and light at the same time, with fresh flavors and savory garlic butter.

-This pasta also makes the ultimate at home date night recipe because you can make it so quickly.
+This pasta with shrimp is also the ultimate at-home date night recipe because you can make it quickly.
 Seafood tends to make a good impression on any number of occasions.
-However for us, I love seafood but Tyler doesn’t.
+However, I love seafood, but Tyler doesn’t.

 Watch how to make Garlic Butter Shrimp Pasta